poltronSuperstar/JSdecoratorHack/README.md

 * [ ] Write unit tests for various scenarios
 * [ ] Make the tests run
 * [ ] Make a pip package
+* [ ] Make that it doesn't screw exec stack print

+## Why, dude ?
+Why ?
+A small edit to answer to a concern I could have raised, should that be made by not me: `Why the fuck is this for ?
+That's not how we do JS anymore, don't you know transpiling you bloody moron (I would say that with a british accent)`

+In a ideal world, that's a valid concern, that's a real good rationnal for not coding that.

+The reason it exists is that as coders (especially freelance) we work with legacy code, often made by people that genuinly believe `test is doubting` (I only write code using TDD when it's my own codebase).

+It is common in this type of context to have JS served as static files by Flask (exactly the case for the contract I'm in right now).
+I use decorator and Typescript is my everyday life, I was very bother to not be able to.
+So I'm going to make a proper lib, for all my fellow devs that have to work on horrible codebases and need a quick hack.
+It's not much, it won't ever be, but I like my quick and dirty hacks to be written using TDD.